OPTICXCESS – Review Samsung Galaxy A20

 That way users can capture more objects in one frame without having to use panorama mode which is more troublesome.
 In addition, there is also the Live Focus feature that can produce a blurry or bokeh background so that objects appear more focused.

-The rear camera of the Galaxy A20 is able to produce clear and bright photos in sufficient lighting conditions.
+The rear camera of the Galaxy A20 is able to produce clear and bright photos of insufficient lighting conditions.
 As shown in the example photo below, the details of the object can be captured properly and clearly, even after zooming.

 But in low light conditions, the photo produced looks to have enough noise that can’t be ignored.
 Even so, the images are still very clear and the luminescence is well isolated.